roccolico/roccolico.github.io/_pages/about.md

 I'm a member of the [Event Horizon Telescope Collaboration](https://eventhorizontelescope.org/){:target="\_blank"} (EHTC), playing an active role in several science working groups (Imaging, Polarimetry, active galactic nucleai and outreach).
 In the imaging working group I co-lead the antenna gains and the parameter survey teams.
 I'm also the Information-Technology Officer of the EHTC and member of the Management Team Secretary.

+For a more detailed cv please drop me a message [rlico@iaa.es].